Wei Shyy: Education and early life

-Academic career
+Career

-Shyy was Clarence L. "Kelly" Johnson Collegiate Professor and Chairman of the Department of Aerospace Engineering of the University of Michigan.
-In August 2010 he joined The Hong Kong University of Science and Technology (HKUST) as Provost.
-In 2013 he additionally became Executive Vice-President at HKUST.
+Shyy served as Clarence L. "Kelly" Johnson Collegiate Professor and Chair of the Department of Aerospace Engineering at the University of Michigan College of Engineering from 2005 to 2010.

+In August 2010, Shyy joined The Hong Kong University of Science and Technology (HKUST) to serve as the university provost.
+In 2013, he additionally became Executive Vice-President at HKUST.
 He was appointed the fourth President of HKUST in September 2018, succeeding Tony F. Chan.

 In November 2021, Shyy announced that he would depart from his position with effect from October 2022, almost a year before the end of his five-year term.
 Shyy gave no reason for his early departure.

+While the societal challenges in Hong Kong were escalating to an unprecedented level in July 2019, he called for the underlying root cause of the society's reaction to the extradition bill to be identified and addressed.

 On 8 November 2019, during the 2019–2020 Hong Kong protests, Shyy was presiding over a graduation ceremony when he was notified of the death of Chow Tsz-lok, a HKUST student.
 He paused the ceremony for a period of silent mourning.
 Later he called for an independent enquiry into the death.
 Shyy was one of three university heads in Hong Kong who did not express support for the imposition of the national security law, telling reporters that as it had already become law, he had "no need" to support it.

+A signature view he promoted while presiding HKUST was to commit the university to addressing grand societal challenges.
+When COVID's damaging impact was globally spreading in 2020, he promoted the university's role to help find solutions in broad areas.
+In the context of sustainability and global warming, he was an early advocate to treat university as a living laboratory, to experiment, assess and test lab-based invention and solutions.
+If/when successful, these innovations can be scaled up to address society-wide needs.
+A key cornerstone for making such efforts successful is to develop system-wide, versus locally customized, cross-disciplinary pursuits.
+This view was a defining priority when HKUST (Guangzhou) was envisioned.